jmegner/KillTeamResources/README.md

 Discord servers have lots of discussion and collaboration and are the best way to find a TTS opponent to play with.

 * [Glass Half Dead](https://discord.gg/cdF3AnRVRG).
+  * Perhaps the most overall active Kill Team Discord server.
   * Has "killteam-maths" channel that other servers don't seem to have an analogue.
 * [Command Point](https://discord.gg/7U49SugEPg).
   * Possibly the most active TTS community.
 * [The Killzone](https://discord.gg/HuKvyEeyuH).